gem/oq-engine/doc/adv-manual/general.rst

 experience, he can understand which part of the engine he needs to optimize.
-Also, it is very useful to play with the parameters of the calculation (like the maximum distance, the area discretization, the magnitude binning, etc etc) and see how the performance change.
+Also, it is very useful to play with the parameters of the calculation (like the maximum distance, the area discretization, the magnitude binning, etc etc) and see how the performance changes.
 There is also a command to plot hazard curves and a command to compare hazard curves between different
 calculations: it is common to be able to get big speedups simply by changing the input parameters in the `job.ini` of the model, without changing much the